On 21 October 2019, the Building and Construction Industry Security of Payment Amendment Act 2018 (NSW) (Amendment Act) will commence.

 The major changes to be implemented by the Amendment Act are that:

-- The Act will no longer apply to any subcontractor or builders performing residential building work under the Home Building Act where the person for whom the work is carried out resides or proposes to reside in.
-Previously subcontractors could make claims under the Act against builders but this is now precluded in such circumstances.
+- The Act will not apply to any builders performing residential building work under the Home Building Act where the person for whom the work is carried out resides or proposes to reside in the property.

 - The concept of “reference dates” has been removed.

 - Payment claims may now be served on and from the last day of every month in which work was first carried out and the last day of each subsequent month, or an earlier date in any particular month if the contract allows.